cogentcore/core/README.md

 * update gi/doc.go with final readme notes etc!

-* search for tableview, treeview
-* DND and copy/paste for tableview

 * combobox getting text cutoff -- descenders and []

-* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * add margin for para in text